freesewing/markdown/dev/editors/markdown/code-blocks/en.md

 let me = 'you'
 ```

-The folowing language codes are supported:
+The following language codes are supported:

  - `js` for Javascript code
  - `md` for Markdown